elof/popular/_data/jeanne/2020-09-17-watercolor-paper-pinwheels.md

 ![](/assets/IMG_4519.jpeg)

-Now use your hole punch and make a hole where you can string ribbon to hang up your colorful creation.
+Now use your hole punch and make a hole where you can string ribbon to hang up your pinwheel.

 ![](/assets/IMG_8783.jpeg)